Rashtrapati Bhavan: Design

-Consisting of four floors and 340 rooms, with a floor area of 200000 sqft, it was built using 1 billion bricks and 3000000 cuft of stone with little steel.

-The design of the building fell into the period of the Edwardian Baroque, a time at which emphasis was placed on the use of heavy classical motifs to emphasise power and imperial authority.
+Consisting of four floors and 340 rooms, with a floor area of 200000 sqft, it was built using 700 million bricks and 3000000 cuft of stone with little steel.
+The design of the building fell into the period of the Edwardian Baroque, a time at which emphasis was placed on the use of heavy classical motifs to emphasise power.
 The design process of the mansion was long, complicated and politically charged.
-Lutyens' early designs were all starkly classical and entirely European in style.
-His disrespect for the local building tradition he dismissed as primitive is evident in his numerous sketches with appended scrawls such as 'Moghul tosh' and his short remark that 'they want me to do Hindu – Hindodon't I say!'
+Lutyens' early designs were all starkly classical and entirely European in style, although he wished to do it in classical Indian style – India never had a uniform architecture for public use.
 In the post-Mutiny era, however, it was decided that sensitivity must be shown to the local surroundings to better integrate the building within its political context, and after much political debate, Lutyens conceded to incorporating local Indo-Saracenic motifs, albeit in a rather superficial decoration form on the skin of the building.

 Various Indian elements were added to the building.
 These included several circular stone basins on top of the building, as water features are an important part of Indian architecture.
 There was also a traditional Indian chujja or chhajja, which occupied the place of a frieze in classical architecture; it was a sharp, thin, protruding element which extended 8 ft from the building, and created deep shadows.
 It blocks harsh sunlight from the windows and also shields the windows from heavy rain during the monsoon season.
 On the roofline were several chuttris, which helped to break up the flatness of the roofline not covered by the dome.
 Lutyens appropriated some Indian design elements but used them sparingly and effectively throughout the building.